 Signing up with clubs and societies is not only great in the long run for your CV, it is also a great thing to do to meet more people and to have even more fun at university!
 You can sign up to as many different university clubs and societies and get lots of freebies!

-If you are heading off to university soon, use our student shipping service to avoid the struggle of getting your stuff there.
+If you are heading off to university soon, use our international student shipping service to avoid the struggle of getting your stuff there.
 Also, if you are heading to a university in the UK, check out our blog series on the best nightlife in the UK for some inspiration over freshers’ week.

 We’ve put together a blog on the best Oxford nightlife for students as, although you may not typically think of Oxford as a top party destination, there are still plenty of clubs and pubs to go to for weekly student nights out.
 You may think that Oxford is too much of a classy city for parties until the early hours of the morning, but you can party as much as you want, without breaking the bank, in the clubs and pubs listed in this blog.